-Neural network pathways are dedicated to each of the millions upon billions of tasks that your brain accomplishes everyday.
+Neural network pathways are dedicated to each of the thousands of tasks your brain accomplishes everyday.

 Repeated use of a neural network makes it larger, stronger, faster, and more efficient at transmitting electrochemical signals from neuron to neuron along synaptic pathways.